blalelimit/datamethods/README.md

 # datamethods
-A simple repository on Data Visualization methods and techniques to analyze data.
-Mostly serves as a compilation.
+Datamethods is a simple repository that compiles several Data Analysis, Visualization, and Mining methods and techniques to analyze and discover patterns in different sets of data.

 # Overview
+* Notebooks makes use of libraries such as Matplotlib, Plotly, Networkx for Data Presentation or Visualization.
-* Projects contains data visualization libraries such as Matplotlib and Pyplot, as well as several plots including Bar Chart, Scatter Plots, Histograms.
+* Several plots include Bar Chart, Scatter Plots, Histograms, and others specified in the notebooks.
-* Several projects also have Machine Learning models implemented through scikit-learn library.
+* Machine Learning models were also implemented through scikit-learn library.

 # Requirements
 * Python 3